WebAssembly/spec/document/core/text/conventions.rst

 Except for a few exceptions, the core of the text grammar closely mirrors the grammar of the abstract syntax.
 However, it also defines a number of *abbreviations* that are "syntactic sugar" over the core syntax.

-The recommended extension for files containing WebAssembly modules in text format is ":math:`\T{.wat}`".
+The recommended extension for files containing WebAssembly modules in text format is "``.wat``".
 Files with this extension are assumed to be encoded in UTF-8, as per |Unicode|_ (Section 2.5).